CU Engineering and Applied Mathematics Summer Academy

 Applied Mathematics Summer Academy

-The main focus of this year's academy is to allow students to study and experiment with clean water systems by learning about renewable water engineering through hands on sampling and system design.
-Students will work in the laboratory to enumerate pathogens in water samples, and they will then use this information to assist them in designing a portable clean water system.
-Following the engineering design process, students will research, design, test, and redesign their water systems.
-Next, using their newly designed portable systems, students will strive to maximize their clean water output through the redesign process.
-The final project will include a design competition of the portable clean water systems based on set criteria, and a PowerPoint presentation where students reflect on their design process and the growth they experienced during the academy.
+The focus of this academy is to allow students to study and experiment with drone design by learning about the mechanics of flight and computer interface engineering through hands-on system build and design.
+Students will utilize a 3-D printer to design and construct their drone.
+Following the Engineering Design Process, students will research, design, test, and redesign their drone systems.
+Next, using their newly designed drone systems, students will strive to maximize their designs through the redesign process.
+The final project will include a design competition of the drone systems based on set criteria, and a PowerPoint presentation where students reflect on their design process and the personal growth during the academy.

 Tentative Academy Schedule:

-Day 4 – Field trip (renewable water tour), and afternoon session: understanding the engineering design process, continue team designs.
+Day 5 – Field trip (military contractor for drone technology), and afternoon session: understanding the engineering design process, continue initial team designs.

-Day 6 – Close, Student Presentations, Academy Jeopardy, Catered Lunch, Check Out.
+Day 7 – Close, Student Presentations, Academy Jeopardy, Catered Lunch for students and families, Check Out.

 Please visit our Facebook page to view academy pictures